atsuvovor/CyberThreat_Insight/datagen/README.md

 **Treat level Identification and Adaptive Defense Systems Setting**

-We will set up a threat level based our cybersecurity dataset generated.
-We will create a threat scoring model that combines multiple relevant features.
+Threat levels are derived from the generated cybersecurity dataset using a composite threat scoring model.
+This model integrates multiple relevant features to quantitatively assess risk and dynamically support adaptive defense and response mechanisms.

 **Key Threat Indicators (KTIs) Definition**

-The following columns will be uses as key threat indicators (KTIs):
+The following columns are used as key threat indicators (KTIs):

    - **Severity**: Indicates the criticality of the issue.
    - **Impact Score**: Represents the potential damage if the threat is realized.